fprime-community/fprime-baremetal/fprime-baremetal/Os/Baremetal/MicroFs/docs/sdd.md

                  Fw::MemAllocator& allocator);  //!< Memory allocator to use for memory
 ```

-The initialization call computes the memory needed by the data structures specifies in 3.2.2, and does the following:
+The initialization call computes the memory needed by the data structures specified in 3.2.2, and does the following:

 1\) Requests the memory buffer via the allocator, passing the id in the event it is needed by the allocator.